-- 7.1 Centrepoint takes all complaints seriously, including complaints made by neighbours.
-We are committed to encouraging and maintaining positive relations with our neighbours and the wider community.
-In the event of a complaint from a neighbour Managers should follow procedure and also consider doing the following: - Arrange, where possible, to meet the neighbour to discuss their concerns; - Gather as much information as possible, - Report and document all communications with the neighbour, - Suggest remedies to resolve the complaint(s) at the earliest stage possible, - Discuss with your Operations Manager whether your commissioner needs to be made aware of these complaints, - Provide contact details, where appropriate, for reporting any future concerns - Escalate the compliant to your Operations Manager. - 7.2 When discussing all concerns never: - share any personally identifiable information about young people or staff; - admit any fault.
+- Arrange, where possible, to meet the neighbour to discuss their concerns; - Gather as much information as possible, - Report and document all communications with the neighbour, - Suggest remedies to resolve the complaint(s) at the earliest stage possible, - Discuss with your Operations Manager whether your commissioner needs to be made aware of these complaints, - Provide contact details, where appropriate, for reporting any future concerns, - Escalate the compliant to your Operations Manager. - 18.3 When discussing all concerns never: - Share any personally identifiable information about young people or staff; - Admit any fault.

-8. Complaints made using aggression
+19. Complaints made using aggression

-- 8.1 The initial response given to the complainant can often determine or influence the outcome, so it is important to respond well and provide good customer service.
-Therefore it in necessary for the staff member receiving the compliant or feedback to abide by the Housing Ombudsman's Compliant Handling Code.
-Staff members are also advised to reassure the complainant, where appropriate that Centrepoint take all complaints and feedback are seriously.
-This could help to de-escalate a situation where a complainant or young person is upset or angry.
-Please see Managing Conflict Policy. - 8.2 Where a complainant communicates their complaint inappropriately or aggressively, the staff member should calmly and constructively challenge unhelpful behaviours, by suggesting that the complainant moves to a more private area where the matter can be discussed. - 8.3 NB: Staff should never put themselves at risk and if the complainant is very angry or under the influence of drugs or alcohol, suggest that they return later when they feel less frustrated and the matter can be dealt with.
-(For more comprehensive guidance on de-escalation refer to W5 De-escalation and Managing Challenging Behaviour Policy and Procedure).
+- 19.1 The initial response given to the complainant can often determine or influence the outcome, so it is important to respond well and provide good customer service. - 19.2 Therefore it is necessary for the staff member receiving the compliant or feedback to abide by the Housing Ombudsman's Compliant Handling Code. - Staff members are also advised to reassure the complainant, where appropriate that Centrepoint take all complaints and feedback are seriously.
+This could help to deescalate a situation where a complainant or young person is upset or angry.
+Please see Behaviour Management Policy. - 19.4 Where a complainant communicates their complaint inappropriately or aggressively, the staff member should calmly and constructively challenge unhelpful behaviours, by suggesting that the complainant moves to a more private area where the matter can be discussed. - 19.5 NB: Staff should never put themselves at risk and if the complainant is very angry or under the influence of drugs or alcohol, suggest that they return later when they feel less frustrated and the matter can be dealt with.
+(For more comprehensive guidance on de-escalation refer to Behaviour Management Policy).

-9. Managing unreasonable complaints
+20. Managing unreasonable complaints